shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 - n_estimators = [200, 300, 400, 500, 600]
 - max_depth = [4, 6, 8, 10]

 The XGBOOST model gave very high accuracy of more than 98% on the cross validation set.
-But when applied to the overall inference the results were not as high and it looked like the model was overfitting to the test data.

 #### Inference
 ![](Inference.png)